Real-time-embedded10/Magic-Music-Player/Software/Digital Signal Processing and UI Design/README.md

 **Main Function**<br>
 Realize graphical connection with PC; <br>
-help to test signal communication with PC; <br>
+help to test signal transmission with PC; <br>
-grasp the signal from gesture recognition and transmit to PC. <br>
+read the signal from gesture recognition and transmit to PC. <br>
 Notice: <br>
 Gesture recognition files should be included in this folder to provide control signals.